Senthilsk10/bot_management/README.md

 ---

-These are the documentation snippets for the important routes in your Flask application, including both HTML rendering routes and routes that perform actions.
-If you need documentation for additional routes or have specific routes in mind, please let me know.
+These are the documentation snippets for the important routes in the Flask application, including both HTML rendering routes and routes that perform actions.